Table of Contents

 When Unicode Characters are enabled for operations using the UseUnicodeCharsForOperations flag in ExpressionOptions, the following operations are also supported:

-• (U+2208) : Returns true if the left operand is found in the right operand (which can be a collection or string).
+• (U+2208) : Returns true if the left operand is found in the right operand (which can be a list or a string).

 • (U+2209) : Returns true if the left operand is not found in the right operand.

-The right operand must be either a string or a collection (IEnumerable).
+The right operand must be either a string or a list (IEnumerable).

 Examples: